What Unit Is Potential Energy Measured In: Complete Guide

 Energy in the Quantum Realm

 At the opposite end of the scale, particle physicists talk about electronvolts (eV)—the kinetic energy gained by an electron when it moves through a potential difference of one volt.
-One electronvolt equals 1.602 × 10⁻¹⁹ J. While the number looks minuscule, it’s the natural unit for processes at the atomic and sub‑atomic level.
-Converting between eV and joules is straightforward, but the key is to remember that the conversion factor is a constant; you never have to reinvent it Most people skip this — try not to..
+602 × 10⁻¹⁹ J**.
+On top of that, one electronvolt equals **1.
+Even so, while the number looks minuscule, it’s the natural unit for processes at the atomic and sub‑atomic level.
+Converting between eV and joules is straightforward, but the key is to remember that the conversion factor is a constant; you never have to reinvent it.

 A Quick Reference Table